Kosar79/Jquery_Auto_Complete_TextBox/README.md

 just make to change it in $("#spn_text").addTextBox and "location":"spn_text" Also you can customise it to some degree such as size, css class for text box and drop down list

-5-Fill out source.xml with items you want to be viewed based on user input(in the example it has name of cities).
+5- Fill out source.xml with items you want to be viewed based on user input(in the example it has name of cities).

 6- You are all set!
 Contact me with any question or feedback or comments (kosarh79@gmail.com)